-If you have several subdomains or add-on domains but do not use WordPress Multisite, you’ll need a way to prevent Really Simple SSL from forwarding all subdomains to https.
-That is, if these subdomains do not have an SSL certificate of course.
+If you have several subdomains or add-on domains, but do not use WordPress Multisite: you’ll need a way to prevent Really Simple Security from forwarding all subdomains to https.
+That is, if these subdomains do not have an SSL certificate and cannot work over HTTPS.

-1. Under Settings -> SSL & Security -> “Settings” in the top menu bar -> SSL, disable the 301 PHP Redirect and enable the .htaccess 301 redirect.
+1. Under Security -> Settings -> SSL, disable the 301 PHP redirect and enable the .htaccess 301 redirect.

-2. Navigate to the “General” tab on the Really Simple SSL settings page, and enable the option Stop editing the .htaccess file, and save the changes.
-Alternatively, you can add this line to your wp-config.php file:
+2. Navigate to the “General” tab on the Really Simple Security settings page, and enable the option Stop editing the .htaccess file, and save the changes.
+It prevents Really Simple Security from editing your .htaccess file henceforth.

-3. Now add the following conditions to the rewrites currently existing in your .htaccess, between the Really Simple SSL markers.
+3. Now add the following conditions to the rewrites that currently exist in your .htaccess, between the Really Simple Security markers.
 Add them after the first SSL RewriteCond, but before the actual RewriteRule:

 RewriteCond %{HTTP_HOST} ^domain.com [OR]